Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Background and Dataset

 \section{Background and Dataset}

-360$\degree$ videos \revrev{capture every direction and allow users to freely chose to look in any viewing direction;}{capture the view in all directions and allow users to look in any direction at each point during playback;} e.g., by moving their head while wearing a head mounted display (HMD).
-While 360$\degree$ videos also can be viewed in the browser on PCs, on smartphones, or on tablets, for the work presented here we \revrev{will assume the}{assume} use of an HMD.
-Figure~\ref{fig:directions} shows an example user wearing an HMD and defines the viewing angles (i.e., yaw, pitch, and roll) used \revrev{throughout the remainder of this paper.}{in our work.}
+360$\degree$ videos capture the view in all directions and allow users to look in any direction at each point during playback; e.g., by moving their head while wearing a head mounted display (HMD).
+While 360$\degree$ videos also can be viewed in the browser on PCs, on smartphones, or on tablets, for the work presented here we assume use of an HMD. \revAA{Figure~\ref{fig:directions} shows an example user wearing an HMD and defines the viewing angles (i.e., yaw, pitch, and roll) used in our work.}{As illustrated in Figure~\ref{fig:directions}, we characterize viewing directions using yaw, pitch, and roll.} \revAA{}{Yaw ($\pm 180\degree$) measures sideways rotations (relative to a 0$\degree$ line corresponding to the initial viewing direction as set in the video), the pitch ($\pm 90\degree$) vertical head rotations (relative to a horizontal plane), and the roll ($\pm 90\degree$) rotations of the head (relative to holding the head straight).} All angles are measured in degrees and normalized so that two users will have the same recorded viewing direction at a given point during their viewing of the same video whenever their viewports completely overlap, regardless of original head positioning.